- Environmental Health Sciences (EHS)

 What Are the Requirements to be Admitted to the Program?

-- Combined score of at least 291 on the verbal and quantitative components of the Graduate Record Exam (GRE) or a score of 380 on Miller Analogies Test (MAT).
-MAT & GRE are waived if undergraduate GPA is 3.0 or last 60 hours is 3.2
+- Combined score of at least 291on the verbal and quantitative components of the Graduate Record Exam (GRE) with a minimum of 143 in each area, or a score of 385 on the Miller Analogies Test (MAT); Applicants with cumulative undergraduate GPAs of 3.0 or higher are exempt from this requirement.

 Where Are Recent Graduates of the Program Employed?

 - State and Local Health Department

 - Infection Control

 - Health Educator

 - Health Promotion Specialist

 - Industrial Hygiene within industry and consultation

 - Hazard Communication